blucz/s3rocket/README.md

 ## Usage ##

-Run s3rocket with --help for detailed usage informatio
+Run s3rocket with --help for detailed usage information.

 #### Upload a directory tree to s3 ####